aws-samples/serverless-test-samples/README.md

 ![Run Unit Tests](READMEIntro.gif)

 ## Getting Started
-How do you use this repo?
+How do you use this repository?

 - If you would like to understand the guidance behind the test samples, please read [Serverless Testing Principles](Serverless%20Testing%20Principles.md).
 - If you would like to implement the test samples in your own project, check out the sample code.